Simple Future Regular Forms and Tenses

 To form the simple future tense, simply add the correct ending to the infinitive of the verb.
 All verb conjugations (-ar, -er, and -ir) have the same endings in the simple future tense.

 |usted, él, ella||-á|

 The simple future was originally formed by adding haber to an infinitive.
 For example, Viajar he.
 (Literally, Travel I must.)

 Check out the future conjugations of three common verbs: viajar, conocer, and escribir.

 |usted, él, ella|

 Uses of the Simple Future

-2. Making predictions about the future (will)
+2. Predictions about the Future

-Similar to the original formation of the future (viajar he - travel I must), giving solemn commands is another way to use the simple future, although not a very common one.
+Giving solemn commands is another way to use the simple future, although not a very common one.